 Low Density Lipoprotein (LDL)

 Function: Transports cholesterol to the tissues where it can be used for a variety of functions.
 Too much can be harmful.

 What’s My Risk?

 Once the results of a cholesterol test have been analysed and calculated, a level of risk for conditions such as heart disease and stroke can be determined.
-Levels of cholesterol in the bloodstream are not the only results which are taken into account when your risk is ascertained.
-Body mass index, a measurement of weight in relation to height, weight, age, sex and other medical conditions are also all used to determine this risk.
+Levels of cholesterol in the bloodstream are not the only results that are taken into account when your risk is ascertained.
+Body mass index, a measurement of weight in relation to height, weight, age, sex, and other medical conditions are also all used to determine this risk.

 However, even if your cholesterol levels are high there are many changes you can make to reduce your risk of developing medical complications.
 Changes to your diet, exercise regime and quitting smoking are all beneficial ways to lower your risk of heart disease and stroke.